Language-Guided Invariance Probing of Vision-Language Models

 \section{Introduction}

-Vision–language models (VLMs) such as CLIP~\cite{radford2021clip}, OpenCLIP~\cite{cherti2023openclip}, EVA02-CLIP~\cite{sun2023evaclip} and SigLIP~\cite{zhai2023siglip} have become the standard backbone for zero-shot recognition, retrieval and many downstream multimodal tasks.
-By aligning images and texts in a shared embedding space, they deliver strong performance on conventional benchmarks without task-specific fine-tuning.
-Yet these evaluations say little about a basic question: how does a VLM behave when we \emph{only} change the wording of the text, while keeping the image fixed?
+Vision--language models (VLMs) such as CLIP~\cite{radford2021clip}, OpenCLIP~\cite{cherti2023openclip}, EVA02-CLIP~\cite{sun2023evaclip}, and SigLIP~\cite{zhai2023siglip} support zero-shot recognition, retrieval, and a wide range of multimodal systems.
+By aligning images and texts in a shared embedding space, they achieve strong benchmark performance without task-specific fine-tuning.
+However, standard evaluations provide limited insight into a basic behavioral question: how does a VLM respond when the \emph{text phrasing} changes while the \emph{image} remains fixed?

-From a pattern recognition perspective, two properties are important.
-A robust image–text encoder should exhibit \emph{linguistic invariance}, remaining stable under meaning-preserving paraphrases, and \emph{semantic sensitivity}, strongly penalizing edits that change key attributes such as object category, color or count.
-In practice, however, most benchmarks collapse these aspects into a single retrieval or classification score dominated by coarse category alignment.
-As a result, it is hard to tell whether a model is overfitting to surface form, under-reacting to semantic edits or failing on specific perturbation types.
+We argue that two complementary properties matter for robust image--text alignment.
+First, \emph{linguistic invariance}: similarity should remain stable under meaning-preserving paraphrases.
+Second, \emph{semantic sensitivity}: similarity should decrease when the caption is edited to contradict salient visual attributes such as object category, color, or count.
+Existing benchmarks largely conflate these behaviors into aggregate accuracy or retrieval scores, making it difficult to diagnose whether a model is brittle to surface form, under-responsive to semantic conflicts, or selectively vulnerable to specific perturbation types.

-We address this gap with \emph{Language-Guided Invariance Probing} (LGIP), a simple diagnostic protocol for the linguistic robustness of VLMs.
-LGIP is used MS~COCO~\cite{lin2014coco}, using 40k images with five human-written captions each.
-For every image–caption pair, we automatically generate (1) paraphrases that preserve the core semantics while varying style and framing, and (2) semantic flips that systematically alter object, color or count.
-We then further study a frozen VLM with the image and all text variants, and summarize its behavior with an \emph{invariance error} that captures similarity variance under paraphrasing and a \emph{semantic sensitivity} score and positive rate that capture how reliably original captions outrank their flipped counterparts.
+To address this gap, we introduce \emph{Language-Guided Invariance Probing} (LGIP), a lightweight diagnostic protocol for VLMs.
+Using MS~COCO~\cite{lin2014coco} (40k images, five human captions each), LGIP automatically generates two families of textual perturbations per image--caption pair: (i) paraphrases that preserve semantics while varying style and framing, and (ii) semantic flips that modify a targeted attribute (object, color, or count).
+Given a frozen encoder, LGIP summarizes behavior with an \emph{invariance error} that measures similarity variation under paraphrasing, and \emph{semantic sensitivity} and \emph{positive rate} that measure how reliably original captions outrank flipped counterparts.